techidaily/site-facebook/source/_posts/an-insiders-guide-to-decoding-fb-symbol-meanings.md

 * **Lock (Only me)** : Only you can see the post.
 * **Gear (Custom)** : Add or remove friends or friends lists who can see the post.

  It's very easy to customize the privacy of every Facebook post.
 There are limits, however.
-Explore Facebook's notification symbols and meanings all you want, but[seeing who viewed your Facebook profile](https://www.makeuseof.com/tag/can-really-see-viewed-facebook-profile/) is still a no-go.
+Explore Facebook's notification symbols and meanings all you want, but [seeing who viewed your Facebook profile](https://www.makeuseof.com/tag/can-really-see-viewed-facebook-profile/) is still a no-go.
 Even so, you have plenty of options to play with.

  Another icon that might interest you when posting on your mobile device is a button with Instagram's logo on it.
 Toggle this feature to share your post on that platform, too.